Skip to content

 <Since v="0.24.0" />

-Setting a custom package name helps us document integrations and other packages.
-For example:
+Set a custom package name for integrations and other packages.
+These will begin with @astrojs/:

 <Since v="2.1.0" pkg="@astrojs/rss" />